 If you’re placing your money into an investment fund, there are two main strategies you’ll encounter - active management and passive management.

-Debate has raged over the years as to which is the most effective way to invest your money and, certainly, within the unit trust and OEIC space, your choice of actively managed funds heavily outweighs passive funds.
-There are over 2,000 actively managed funds and only 70 passive funds listed by the Investment Management Association.
+Debate has raged over the years as to which is the most effective way to invest your money and, when it comes to unit trusts and OEICs, your choice of actively managed funds heavily outweighs passive funds.
+There are over 2,000 actively managed funds but fewer than 100 passive funds listed by the Investment Association.

-However, access to passive investment strategies has risen dramatically in the past few years with the introduction of exchange traded funds (ETFs) to the mainstream.
+However, access to passive investment strategies has risen dramatically in the past few years with the increasing prominence of exchange traded funds (ETFs) as an option available for investors.

 What is active management?

-Actively managed investment funds are, like their namesake, run by a professional fund manager or investment research team, who make all the investment decisions, like which companies to invest in or when to buy and sell different assets, on your behalf.
+Actively managed investment funds are run by a professional fund managers or investment research teams who make all the investment decisions, like which companies to invest in or when to buy and sell different assets, on your behalf.
 They have extensive access to research in different markets, sectors and often meet with companies to analyse and assess their prospects before making a decision to invest.

-The aim with active management is to deliver a return that is superior to the stock market that the companies sit within.
-An actively managed fund can offer you the potential for much higher returns than what a particular market is already providing.
+The aim with active management is to deliver a return that is superior to the market as a whole or, for funds with more conservative investment strategies, to protect capital and lose less value if markets fall.
+An actively managed fund can offer you the potential for much higher returns than a market provides if your fund manager makes the right calls.